Mastering the Role of Integrator in an Organization

 Suddenly, I realized, “Holy sh*t, I’m actually running this company!”
 At that moment, my role of Integrator took on a whole new meaning.

 Before the IMF, I saw myself as an executive assistant.
 But the Integrator’s impact drives the entire company forward.
 It keeps everyone focused.
-It gets their To-Dos and Rocks done.
-And if you get your To-Dos and Rocks done, you’ll hit your annual goals.
+It gets their To-Dos and Goals done.
+And if you get your To-Dos and Goals done, you’ll hit your annual goals.
 When it comes down to it, Integrators ensure departmental teamwork and cohesion by making sure everybody is moving in same direction.

 I now understand that the decisions I make impact the entire organization.
 If I make a series of wrong decisions, it could impact how we end up financially at the end of the year.